Itgsod-Sandra-Kauko/sl_ticket/README.md

 # Sl-tickets

-A program that tells you the price of the SL-ticket specified for you.
+Two programs that tells you the price of the SL-ticket specified for you.
 This depends on your age or current status.

 Which are: